 The client renders the interrupt to the user — show the pending action, prompt for approval, rejection, or a corrected value.
 When the user responds, the client resumes the session with the approval payload.

-The security mechanism: the runtime validates the resume payload against session history.
+The security mechanism: the runtime validates that every resume entry matches an active paused tool call by name and unique reference ID.
 A client cannot forge an approval for an interrupt that was never issued.
 A tool cannot be fed a crafted payload that convinces it a different action was approved.
 The validation runs before any tool code executes on the resumed turn.

 This matters for the use cases where interrupts are most needed: payment confirmation, infrastructure changes, email sending, code deployment.
 In all these cases the threat model includes a compromised or buggy client trying to skip approval or approve the wrong action.